 4.1 Adoption of Regulating Plan.
-The Padre Boulevard and Entertainment District Regulating Plan (Appendix A) is hereby adopted as the official zoning map for the Padre Boulevard and Entertainment District.
+The Padre Boulevard and Entertainment District Regulating Plan as may be amended from time to time (See Sec.
+20-5) is hereby adopted as a part of the official zoning map (Zoning District Map) for the Padre Boulevard and Entertainment District.
 Within any area subject to the approved Regulating Plan, this PBED Code becomes the exclusive and mandatory regulation.